 The Bund was every bit as vile as the makers of Confessions believed it to be; they only underestimated its strength.
 Pro-Nazi organizations in the United States had existed even before Hitler came to power in Germany.
-The Friends of New Germany, of which Ignatz Griebl, one-half of Dr. Kassel's character, was head, had established good relations with Germany because of the Nazi racial doctrine which posited that racial ties were stronger than national allegiances.
-The philosophy, at least until the middle of the decade, was that German-Americans would always remain more German than American.26 Increasingly, however, the German Foreign Office pointed out that propaganda activity directed at German-American associations only alienated Americans.
+The Friends of New Germany, of which Ignatz Griebl, onehalf of Dr. Kassel's character, was head, had established good relations with Germany because of the Nazi racial doctrine which posited that racial ties were stronger than national allegiances.
+The philosophy, at least until the middle of the decade, was that German-Americans would always remain more German than American.26 Increasingly, however, the German-American associations only alienated Americans.
 Finally, in 1937, the Foreign Office issued a decree that passports of German citizens who belonged to the Friends of New Germany would be revoked if those members did not resign from that organization by the end of the year.